wences-sanchez/Knowledge-Base/pages/Python object.__repr__(self) should be an expression%3F (highlights).md

 	  The output is a string that can be parsed by the python interpreter and results in an equal object.

-	  If that's not possible, it should return a string in the form of <...some useful description...>. #space
+	  If that's not possible, it should return a string in the form of <...some useful description...>. #ñspace
 	- -